-4.2 Infrastructural measures
+5.1 Infrastructural measures

-An infrastructure that takes into account the functional limitations that accompany ageing can contribute to a reduction of the crash involvement of older people.
-Taking into account the functional limitations means that the infrastructure provides the driver with enough time to observe, decide and act.
-This can be achieved by either giving the driver more time, or by making the driving task easier.
+An infrastructure that takes into account the functional limitations that accompany ageing can contribute to a reduction of the crash involvement of older people and is a key element of the recommended Safe System approach.
+This involves providing the older driver with enough time to observe, decide and act either by providing more time, or by making the driving task easier.
 Examples of infrastructural elements that provide enough time are long acceleration lanes on motorways and large stopping sight distances at intersections.
-Examples of infrastructural elements that make it easier to observe, decide and act, are an increased letter-height and retro reflectivity of street name signs, and a higher contrast between pavement markings and the carriageway.
-Based on the problems that older drivers encounter in traffic, infrastructural measures should focus on [107]:
+Examples of infrastructural elements that make it easier to observe, decide and act, are an increased letter-height and retro-reflectivity of street name signs, and a higher contrast between pavement markings and the carriageway.
+Based on problems that older drivers encounter in traffic (see Box below), infrastructural measures should focus on (Staplin et al., 2001):